MicrosoftDocs/security/zero-trust/azure-infrastructure-networking.md

 :::image type="content" source="media/hub/hub-spoke-routing.png" alt-text="Screenshot of configure spoke subnet routing." lightbox="media/hub/hub-spoke-routing.png":::

-This process disables the propagation of routes from the gateway, which will enable the default route to take traffic intended to the on-prem networks.
+This process disables the propagation of routes from the gateway, which will enable the default route to take traffic intended to the on-premise networks.

+> [!NOTE]
-Note that resources (such as Application Gateways) that require internet access to function should not receive this route table.
+> Resources (such as Application Gateways) that require internet access to function should not receive this route table.
 They should have their own route table to allow their necessary functions, such as what is outlined in the article [Zero-trust network for web applications with Azure Firewall and Application Gateway - Azure Architecture Center | Microsoft Learn](/azure/architecture/example-scenario/gateway/application-gateway-before-azure-firewall).

 To configure spoke subnet routing:
 1. Navigate to the Route Table associated with your subnet, and select **Configuration** on the left hand menu bar.